Keys for making L&D webinar successfully

 Define your objective(s)

-The first and most important thing you can do when you are crafting an L&D webinar is to clarify your mission for the training.
-For example, is your webinar designed to onboard new employees and familiarise them with company policies and procedures?
+The first and most important thing you can do when crafting an L&D webinar is to clarify your training mission.
+For example, is your webinar designed to onboard new employees and familiarize them with company policies and procedures?
 Is it meant to ensure compliance with corporate or governmental regulations?
-Such as by providing training in relevant anti-harassment or anti-discrimination labour laws?
+Such as by providing training in relevant anti-harassment or anti-discrimination labor laws?
 Or is it intended to help employees acquire new skills essential for performing their current job or receiving a promotion?

 Once you have clearly identified the type of training your target audience needs, you will be better able to eliminate the filler.
 This helps you ensure that every element of your webinar is relevant to and actionable for your employees.